 A black box model might work well for Amazon’s product recommendations, but it presents Susan with some problems.
 First, she would have no way to understand how the model came to those optimal settings.
 Perhaps it was caused by a temperature sensor that sometimes has bad readings.
 Second, she couldn’t diagnose what went wrong in the bad runs to prevent them in the future.
 Third, she couldn’t validate the model’s findings against her thirty years of experience.
 Perhaps the machine learning model found a small amount of evidence in support of a relationship Susan always suspected, but was never able to verify.

 What Susan needs is a machine learning model with insights.
 She needs to understand how it makes predictions so she can better do her job.
 Fortunately, there’s an entire underutilized branch of machine learning devoted to just this: interpretable machine learning.

 Interpretable machine learning reveals the relationships between inputs and outputs.
 The result is a “white box” model that not only produces predictions, but also explains them.

-The American Society for Quality estimates that quality issues, such as product recalls, can induces costs of in the range of 40% of total operations.
+The American Society for Quality estimates that quality issues, such as product recalls, can induce costs of in the range of 40% of total operations.
 Imagine having no more recalls because all your production is within specification.
 White box models bring us one step closer to making this a reality.
 With a white box model, Susan can leverage all the data that is already generated from her steel mill.
 She can identify how each setting affects her quality metrics.
 She can explore interactions between the most important settings and gain a deeper understanding of what affects her process.
 Most importantly, Susan can easily diagnose which combination of settings lead to out of specification production and can plan to prevent such cases in the future.

 Fero is where the potential of machine learning meets industrial process improvement.
 All machine learning models in Fero are white box.
 With Fero, you can leverage interpretable machine learning to empower your process improvement experts.
 If you are interested in learning more, request a demo today!